 Direct hotel booking allow the hotel to transact directly with bookers.
 The advantages of direct sales are twofold: the hotel doesn’t pay commission to third-parties and maintains a direct relationship with the customer.
 However, these bookings aren’t completely free.
 First, you have to have an online booking engine on your website to be able to take your own reservations and process payments, even if they are commission-free.
 Second, you will still have to invest in marketing efforts to attract travelers and remain competitive in your market.

 Benefits: Direct bookings give you a one-on-one relationship with guests; more opportunities for upsells before arrival; no commissions paid to third-party OTAs or other marketplaces means more revenue and profits for your hotel; loyalty bookings can lower overall cost by increasing the lifetime value of each guest.

-Challenges: Direct bookings require strong digital marketing skills to keep costs low compared to other channels.
+Challenges: Direct bookings require strong digital marketing skills or the services of expert hotel marketing agencies to keep costs low compared to other channels.

 Kalibri Labs study shows the change in booking costs over the years.

 Now that we’ve talked about their value, let’s look at some key tactics to increase those direct sales at your hotel.
 As you look to increase your direct bookings, remember that small improvements amplify over time, so don’t get discouraged if you don’t see results overnight.
 Each 1% increase in direct sales is a win worth celebrating!
 Eventually, you can rely less and less on OTAs, metasearch, and other third-party, commission-charging sources for your bookings.

 Here are a few ways to increase your hotel’s direct bookings: